There have been a whole selection of ‘things’ that have been helpful throughout my healing process.

 As my hair started to grow back, it has become itchy, especially around the scars.
 I have also gotten dandruff, which I barely had before, so I think this is down to not washing my hair fully and strip-washing daily.
 My Mom found these baby hair brushes in Boots, the comb is great for scratching your scalp and the brush is great to promote hair-growth and brush shorter hair.

 My perching stool.
-This was delivered after my Occupational Therapist at Birmingham Hospital contacted the local support team and advised that I may need help leaning and bending from my waist as I could not bend my neck.
+This was delivered after my Occupational Therapist at Queen Elizabeth Hospital contacted the local support team and advised that I may need help leaning and bending from my waist as I could not bend my neck.
 This was really good when I was brushing my teeth.

 This ‘helping hand’ even has a magnet on the grabby bit!
 It was helpful for helping me pull up items of clothing and pick up things I dropped.